Apostolos-Daniel/toli-io-personal-website/content/_index.md

 ## Tech in the Community

 I have a passion for learning; sharing what I've learned with friends and the community in general.
-I'm a co-host of [Behind The Buzzword](https://www.meetup.com/en-AU/Behind-The-Buzz-Word) meetup in Manchester, UK.
+In the past, I was a co-host of [Behind The Buzzword](https://www.meetup.com/en-AU/Behind-The-Buzz-Word) meetup in Manchester, UK.

 ## Political Debates